STAT545-UBC-hw-2018-19/hw03-figalit/hw03_figalit.md

 ![](hw03_figalit_files/figure-markdown_github/unnamed-chunk-5-2.png)

+*End of solution*

+### Future work

+Since this is a cheatsheet, I am adding the template for solving the remaining tasks(so I can complete them later).
+Ignore all this!

-Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide – a mean or median or some other quantile or perhaps your current age.
+-   Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy ??? you decide ??? a mean or median or some other quantile or perhaps your current age.
 Then determine how many countries on each continent have a life expectancy less than this benchmark, for each year.

-Find countries with interesting stories.
+-   Find countries with interesting stories.
 Open-ended and, therefore, hard.
 Promising but unsuccessful attempts are encouraged.
 This will generate interesting questions to follow up on in class.

-Some things I found useful for this homework: [Merging data](https://www.statmethods.net/management/merging.html)